AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Difficult Terrain ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:168px,left:55px,width:375px,mix-blend-mode:normal}

-Any spell, terrain, or other effect that creates an area on the ground that reduces movement is considered Difficult Terrain.
+Difficult Terrain is an area that reduces the movement of creatures that travel through it.
 By default Difficult Terrain makes it so that every 5 feet travelled through it uses 10 feet of movement, but some effects may specify a different amount of movement that is required to travel 5 feet.
-If the Difficult Terrain has some additional effect, such as damage, this only applies while the creature is affected by the Difficult Terrain.
 Different sources of Difficult Terrain do not stack.

-Areas that reduce movement but are not specifically on the ground are not considered Difficult Terrain.
-This means that these effects can stack with Difficult Terrain and do not interact with features that refer to Difficult Terrain, such as Ranger's *Land Stride* feature.
-For example, travelling 5 feet through another creature's space costs 10 feet of movement, but this is not considered Difficult Terrain.
-The *Web* spell is only considered Difficult Terrain when laid on a floor.
+If the Difficult Terrain effect is said to be on the ground, such as a layer of snow or plants, creatures that can float, such as Soratami, are uneffected by the Difficult Terrain.
+If the Difficult Terrain has some additional effect, such as damage, this only applies while the creature is affected by the Difficult Terrain.
+Travelling through a hostile creature's space is not considered Difficult Terrain, but does cost an additional 5 feet of movement for every 5 feet traveled.

 ## Flanking